New South Wales D set: Proportions

-Work started on clearing the line in 2017, with Labor MP Jodi McKay saying the amount of work needed to make the line capable of handling the new trains was "astonishing."
+In October 2016, it was announced that the D sets would be 3034 mm wide, 135 mm wider than the V sets they would replace.
+This required works to provide additional clearance on several sections of the Blue Mountains line between Springwood, Katoomba and Lithgow, including the heritage-listed Ten Tunnels Deviation.
+The increased length of the trains also required platform extensions at Linden and Warrimoo.

 Union opposition and safety concerns

-In 2018 Gladys Berejiklian announced that the trains would have a maximum of two staff members on board, suggesting that the train guard be either replaced by a customer service role or merged with a customer service role, ruling out Driver Only Operation.
-Rail Tram and Bus Union (RTBU) state secretary Alex Claassens welcomed any announcement regarding safety and retaining train guards.
+In 2018, it was announced that the trains would have a maximum of two staff members on board, suggesting that the train guard be either replaced by a customer service role or merged with a customer service role, ruling out Driver Only Operation.
+The Rail Tram and Bus Union (RTBU) welcomed any announcement regarding safety and retaining train guards.

 However, in 2019 it was announced that Driver Only Operation would be implemented, with the driver viewing the side of the train via several CCTV cameras.
 The RTBU criticised this move as being "unsafe", due to the lack of microphones on the train.

-In February 2020 the RTBU announced that members would refuse to staff the New Intercity Fleet over safety and employment concerns.
+In February 2020, the RTBU announced that members would refuse to staff the New Intercity Fleet over safety and employment concerns.

-On 27 November 2020 a snap strike in protest of the safety concerns was performed by the RTBU, shutting down all intercity services effective immediately until 7 am.
+On 27 November 2020, a strike in protest of the safety concerns was performed by the RTBU, shutting down all intercity services effective immediately until 7 am.

 A confidential 2018 report to the NSW government revealed that the doors could easily fail when opened at speed, which was only announced to the public in 2021.
-Gladys Berejiklian knew of these issues as of 2020.

-On 5 February 2021 an incident where a commuter fell between a train and the platform at Hornsby station in January was highlighted as a potentially fatal situation if it had occurred with a D set.
+On 5 February 2021, an incident where a commuter fell between a train and the platform at Hornsby station in January was highlighted as a potentially fatal situation if it had occurred with a D set.

-On 2 March 2021 the RTBU claimed "WE WON" after the Customer Service Guard position was cancelled.
+On 2 March 2021, the Customer Service Guard position was cancelled.

-In November 2021 an 18-month delay of entry into service was announced due to the union standoff and the COVID-19 pandemic, with Labor transport spokesperson Jo Haylen saying it was "yet another transport procurement debacle” from the government.
+In November 2021, an 18-month delay of entry into service was announced due to the union standoff and the COVID-19 pandemic.

-Over December 2021 the RTBU carried out a series of industrial actions as follows:
+Over December 2021, the RTBU carried out a series of industrial actions in protest.